DopierRex/OneNext/README.md

 When you have finished flashing all of the extra cores, switch off and restart your Spectrum Next in normal Next personality.
 Please chech 'Quick Start' for more information on how to use each of the extra cores.

-Now, you can start using the extra systems and consoles, enjoy music players, switch off WiFi, or manage files with CalmCommander.. all from your NextZXOS menu!
+Now, you can start using the extra systems and consoles, enjoy music players, switch off WiFi, or manage files.. all from your NextZXOS menu!